The Weight of Glory · Chapter 9

 Agon.

-Massive.
-The size of the octagon itself — or larger, compressed into a form that the arena could contain, like an ocean forced into a swimming pool.
-Ancient.
-Carrying the weight of every fight that had ever been fought for the wrong reason, every fist raised in self-worship, every crowd that had chanted a fighter's name until the fighter believed the name was all he was.
-Agon was THE CROWN writ large — the spirit of identity-through-performance, the god of self-made men, and he looked at Marcus with an attention that made the Fallen Walker's gaze feel like casual interest.
+Massive — or compressed into mass, like an ocean forced into a vessel too small to hold it.
+He carried the weight of every fight ever bent toward self-worship, every crowd that had chanted a fighter's name until the fighter believed the name was all he was.
+Agon was The Crown made spirit, and he looked at Marcus with an attention that made the Fallen Walker's gaze feel casual.

-Marcus and Dez stood before him and both knew, immediately and completely, that they were outmatched.
+Marcus and Dez stood before him and knew at once that they were outmatched.

 But Marcus's wraps didn't dim.
-The Authority mantle held.
-Not because Marcus was strong enough to face a Principality — but because the mantle wasn't Marcus's.
-It was through him.
-And the thing it came from was not intimidated.
+The Authority mantle held, not because Marcus was enough for a Principality, but because the mantle did not begin with Marcus.

 Agon spoke.
 One word.
 A sound that filled the octagon like water filling a tank: